| | | | |

 Instructions

-• Combine the turmeric, ginger, cumin, black pepper, a pinch of salt, and toasted sesame oil together in a bowl; add the chicken and toss to coat evenly.
-Let sit for 5 minutes or up to 24 hours covered in the refrigerator.
+• Combine the turmeric, ginger, cumin, black pepper, a pinch of salt, and toasted sesame oil in a bowl; add the chicken and toss to coat evenly.

-• Add the remaining 1/2 tablespoon of vegetable oil to the Dutch oven along with the bell peppers, shallots, and chili flakes and cook, stirring often, for 3 minutes.
-Add the minced garlic and sweet potatoes and cook, stirring constantly for 1 minute.
+• Add the remaining ½ tablespoon of vegetable oil to the Dutch oven along with the bell peppers, shallots, and chili flakes.
+Cook, stirring often, for 3 minutes.

-• Add the coconut milk, making sure to scrape up any browned bits from the bottom of the Dutch oven, along with the fish sauce.
-Add the chicken and its juices and stir to combine.
+• Add the chicken and its juices and stir to combine.
 Cover with a lid and simmer for 20-25 minutes, or until the chicken is cooked through and the sweet potatoes are tender.
-Stir in the cilantro and season with sea salt, if needed.

 DID YOU MAKE THIS RECIPE?Tag @4loveofcooking on instagram and hashtag it #4loveofcooking